These Numbers Show Favorable Signs for Stronghold Digital Mining Inc. (SDIG)

-Stronghold Digital Mining Inc. (NASDAQ: SDIG) is -77.35% lower on its value in year-to-date trading and has touched a low of $1.46 and a high of $35.79 in the current 52-week trading range.
+Stronghold Digital Mining Inc. (NASDAQ: SDIG) is -81.48% lower on its value in year-to-date trading and has touched a low of $1.46 and a high of $35.79 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SDIG stock was last observed hovering at around $2.78 in the last trading session, with the day’s gains setting it 0.13% off its average median price target of $7.00 for the next 12 months.
-It is also 63.62% off the consensus price target high of $8.00 offered by 5 analysts, but current levels are 41.8% higher than the price target low of $5.00 for the same period.
+The SDIG stock was last observed hovering at around $3.19 in the last trading session, with the day’s loss setting it -0.81% off its average median price target of $5.00 for the next 12 months.
+It is also 66.0% off the consensus price target high of $7.00 offered by 6 analysts, but current levels are -5.78% lower than the price target low of $2.25 for the same period.

 Sponsored

-The stock witnessed a 55.61% gain in the last 1 month and extending the period to 3 months gives it a 41.26%, and is 15.48% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.45% over the week and 13.92% over the month.
+The stock witnessed a 11.21% gain in the last 1 month and extending the period to 3 months gives it a -4.42%, and is -14.39% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 16.75% over the week and 14.70% over the month.

 Stronghold Digital Mining Inc. (SDIG) Analyst Forecasts